ray-project/ray/doc/source/serve/monitoring.md

 ```

 This controls which logs are written to STDOUT or files on disk.
-You can also use your own custom logger, in which case you'll need to configure the behavior to write to STDOUT/STDERR, files on disk, or both.
+In addition to the standard Python logger, Serve supports custom logging.
+Custom logging lets you control what messages are written to STDOUT/STDERR, files on disk, or both.

 For a detailed overview of logging in Ray, see [Ray Logging](ray-logging).